QuTech-Delft/qtt/README.md

 ## Installation

 QTT is compatible with Python 3.5+.
 QTT can be installed as a pip package to be used in a (virtual) Python environment.
+We assume that software packages like [git](https://git-scm.com/downloads) and [python](https://www.python.org/downloads/) are already installed on your system.

 ### Setting up a virtual environment
 To create a clean virtual Python environment for your qtt development do: